alexhlee6/YukisGuitar/README.md

 ## Timing and Animating Music Notes

-The bulk of my difficulty for this project came from animating the music notes.
+Most of my difficulty for this project came from animating and timing the music notes.

 I decided to separate the game view into four columns (*one column for each main character* ☺) and gave each column its own canvas element, color, set of timestamps, and button.
 Each column was responsible for rendering and animating its music notes.